vikasp52/FeedbackApp/README.md

-# online_survey
+# Feedback App.

-A new Flutter application.
+A Flutter sample application for Feedback.

+It has a offline storage.
+Bloc Pattern is used for state Management.

 ## Getting Started